 - Empellon – 510 Madison Ave (entrance on 53rd), 212-858-9365 – newest of Alex Stupak’s three restaurants and rave reviews have been coming out for his modern Mexican food, especially for his desserts.
 One dessert is a frozen parfait that you would swear was an avocado on a bed of ice.
 The parfait is creamy and smooth, the ice crystals melt on your tough into limeade and under the ice is yogurt infused with eucalyptus.
 Recommended dishes; oyster shooters, dticky rice tamales, lettuce leaves, crab nachos, yellow beets, cucumbers with lobster and papalo, king salmon with gooseberries, pork belly, sea bream, short ribs.
 But stay away from the taco section!
 Quote from the NYT, “he seems to have the idea that because people love tacos, he can fill them with weird things…yes, anything can be turned into a taco, but perhaps not everything should”.

-- Fine & Rare – 9 East 37th St. 212-725-3866 – bar / restaurant specializing in high-quality spirits will also have a raw bar, cheeses & charcuterie.
-With a couple of fireplaces and Jazz playing in the dining room it should be quite cozy in the cold days of winter.
+- Fine & Rare – 9 East 37th St. 212-725-3866 – bar / restaurant specializing in high-quality spirits also has a raw bar, cheeses & charcuterie.
+With a couple of fireplaces and Jazz playing in the dining room this should be your go to cozy neighborhood haunt.

 - Fish Cheeks – 55 Bond Street (Bowery), 1212-677-2223, fishcheeksnyc.com -Reasonably authentic Thai food, opened by two brothers.
 Ohm (from Bangkok) and Chat Suansilphong (worked for Tom Colicchio).
 Family style dishes focused on seafood.